Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Acknowledgement

 \section{Acknowledgement}

 This research was funded by the Dutch Research Council, Veni Talent Program Grant 19161.
 We thank Ali Rajaei, Balthazar Donon, Jochen Stiasny, and Megha Khosla for insightful discussions during this work.
+We also thank Alban Puech for help with using the GridFM-Datakit tool. \appendices